Measuring Success in Co-production: Learning by Doing Programme

 Over 350,000 people live with aphasia in the UK.
 Aphasia refers to difficulties with speech, language and/or communication caused by a brain injury, such as a stroke.
 Aphasia has a profound impact on quality of life and emotional wellbeing, and long-term support is needed to overcome barriers to find new ways of doing things.

-Through the Measuring Success in Co-production: Learning by Doing Programme we aim to co-produce a method of evaluating the impact of creative collaboration on the lives of people with aphasia.
+Aim: To co-produce a method of evaluating the impact of creative music-making on the lives of people with aphasia (language difficulties acquired after brain injury).

-Closing the Loop Beyond the Loop: Strengthening Partnership Working in Mental Health with Meta-Co-Production
+Closing the Loop Beyond the Loop: Strengthening Partnership Working with Meta-Co-Production

 The UK has a mental health crisis, particularly among young people.
 Within Higher Education, universities increasingly face pressure to address this escalating mental health challenge.
 Yet, conventional support structures frequently find it challenging to adapt to students’ changing needs and preferences.